We're all in this together.

 Providence Community Meals

-Second Harvest Food Bank is partnering with Winston-Salem Recreation & Parks and others to provide meals for youth 18 years of age and younger.
+Second Harvest Food Bank is partnering with many area organizations to provide meals for youth 18 years of age and younger.
+The meals are free.

 From helpful hints to maximize your food purchases on a budget to delicious and healthy recipes,